Please note: if you have landed here looking to contact the Port Augusta Magistrates Court please see their contact details here.

 Port Augusta Courthouse 1884, South Australia

 Port Augusta had a resident Magistrate as early as 1856, (South Australian Register, 1856).
-In 1858 estimates were made for a courthouse and custom’s house, (The South Australian Register, 1858), drawings for a courthouse were eventually done and advertised eight years later, (South Australian Weekly Chronicle, 7 July 1866).While magistrates travelled from Clare to Port Augusta to conduct hearings, there was no permanent magistrate in Port Augusta until 1874, when Special Magistrate E Gower was appointed.(The Northern Argus, 31 March 1874).
+In 1858 estimates were made for a courthouse and custom’s house, (The South Australian Register, 1858), drawings for a courthouse were eventually done and advertised eight years later, (South Australian Weekly Chronicle, 7 July 1866).While magistrates travelled from Clare to conduct hearings, there was no permanent magistrate in Port Augusta until 1874, when Special Magistrate E Gower was appointed.(The Northern Argus, 31 March 1874).

 As in many areas of Australia, the 1880s saw a building boom in Pt Augusta with new bank buildings, a Customs House, and a post and telegraph office.
 New facilities for the administration of justice were called for and in 1884 a new courthouse was constructed, (Port Augusta Then and Now, State Library of South Australia).